Aliases for EXOSC5 Gene

 GeneCards Summary for EXOSC5 Gene

 EXOSC5 (Exosome Component 5) is a Protein Coding gene.
-Diseases associated with EXOSC5 include cat-scratch disease.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
+Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
 GO annotations related to this gene include RNA binding and exoribonuclease activity.

 UniProtKB/Swiss-Prot for EXOSC5 Gene